JGoutin/airfs/docs/api_storage_http.rst

 pycosio.storage.http
 ====================

-HTTP/HTTPS object read only access.
+HTTP/HTTPS object read-only access.

 Mount
 -----

-The HTTP storage does not require to be mounted prior to be used.
+The HTTP storage does not require to be mounted prior to being used.

-Function can be used directly on any HTTP object reachable by the Pycosio host:
+The function can be used directly on any HTTP object reachable by the Pycosio
+host:

 .. code-block:: python